2015 Memphis Open

 The 2015 Memphis Open was a tennis tournament, played on indoor hard courts.
 It was the 41st edition of the event known that year as the Memphis Open, and part of the ATP World Tour 250 series of the 2015 ATP World Tour.
 It took place at the Racquet Club of Memphis in Memphis, United States, from 9 through 15 February 2015.
-First-seeded Kei Nishikori won the singles title.
+First-seeded Kei Nishikori won his third consecutive singles title at the event.